-Nicole Paiement, Founder, Artistic Director
+Nicole Paiement, Artistic Director and Conductor

 Nicole Paiement has gained an international reputation as a conductor of contemporary music and opera.
 Her numerous recordings include many world premiere works.

 Maestro Paiement’s 2012 Dallas Opera debut conducting Peter Maxwell Davies’ 1979 thriller, The Lighthouse earned rave reviews.
 Subsequently, Paiement was appointed Principal Guest Conductor at The Dallas Opera.
 Paiement has since returned to Dallas to conduct performances of Tod Machover’s Death and the Powers, as well as the critically acclaimed and highly anticipated world premiere of Joby Talbot’s opera Everest, Benjamin Britten’s The Turn of the Screw and Douglas Cuomo’s Arjuna’s Dilemma.
 In 2018, Paiement conducted the US premiere of Michel Van Der Aa’s Sunken Garden.